Municipal Development Plan Review

 Why is our city involved with the World Economic Forum SMART City and 15 minute City agenda.
 It’s only based on a Marxist ideology and is not sustainable or financially viable without heavy taxation and other incentives from central governments

-Craig Reid asked 5 months ago
+Craig Reid asked over 1 year ago

 There may be a misunderstanding about the 15-minute City agenda and how you feel the City is involved.
 You are welcome to attend our Information Session tonight at Centre 2000 from 4:30-7:00p.m. or contact us directly to discuss planning policy at 780-538-0434.